filecoin-project/lotus-docs/content/en/docs/storage-providers/index-provider.md

 toc: true
 ---

-The index provider is a component of the _markets_ subsystem that enables content routing backed by the FileCoin network: it announces what content is stored by a storage provider by advertising the list of multihashes extracted from CARv2 indices stored by [DagStore](dagstore.md) along with metadata on how to retrieve the content.
+The index provider is a component of the _markets_ subsystem that enables content routing backed by the Filecoin network: it announces what content is stored by a storage provider by advertising the list of multihashes extracted from CARv2 indices stored by [DagStore](dagstore.md) along with metadata on how to retrieve the content.
 The indexing announcements are then published onto a gossipsub topic, which is listened to by a set of indexer nodes.

-The advertisements are then processed by the indexer nodes in order to facilitate a service where a clinet can lookup the storage provider that stores a given CID or multihash.
+The indexer nodes then process the advertisements to facilitate a service where a client can look up the storage provider that stores a given CID or multihash.

 The index provider component leverages the latest indexing format of [CARv2](https://github.com/ipld/ipld/blob/master/specs/transport/car/carv2/index.md) to enable efficient extraction and lookup of the list of multihashes stored in CAR files via [DagStore].

 The index provider component consists of two layers:

-1. **Indexing Advertisement Generation** - Receives notifications about the deals made, slashed or expired by the storage provider and updates an append-only log of the multihashes that are stored, or no longer available in form of an IPLD DAG.
+1. **Indexing Advertisement Generation** - Receives notifications about the deals made, slashed, or expired by the storage provider and updates an append-only log of the multihashes that are stored or no longer available in the form of an IPLD DAG.
-2. **Announcement of Changes** - Publishes a notification onto the indexing gossipsub topic to announce that a change has been made to the append-only log of indexing advertisements, and exposes an endpoint that allows indexer nodes to fetch the advertisements IPLD DAG over DataTransport protocol.
+2. **Announcement of Changes** - Publishes a notification onto the indexing gossipsub topic to announce that a change has been made to the append-only log of indexing advertisements.
+This also exposes an endpoint that allows indexer nodes to fetch the advertisements IPLD DAG over DataTransport protocol.

 ## Terminology

 The following is an overview of terms used in the index provider context:

 - **Advertisement:** a unit of change in the content added or removed by the storage provider.
-Advertisements are represented as an IPLD DAG, where each advertisement has a link to the previous advertisement.
-Additionally, each advertisement contains a list of multihashes the content of which is provided by the storage provider along with metadata on where and how to retrieve the actual content.
+Advertisements are represented as an IPLD DAG, where each advertisement links to the previous advertisement.
+Each advertisement contains a list of multihashes, the content provided by the storage provider, and metadata on how to retrieve the content.
-- **Entries:** represents the list of multihashes the content for which is hosted by the storage provider.
-The entries are represented as an IPLD DAG, divided across a set of interlinked IPLD nodes, refereed to as _Entries Chunk_.
+- **Entries:** represents the list of multihashes the content hosted by the storage provider.
+The entries are represented as an IPLD DAG, divided across a set of interlinked IPLD nodes, referred to as _Entries Chunk_.
-- **Retrieval Addresses:** the list of addresses included in each advertisement that signals where the advertised content can be retrieved from.
+- **Retrieval Addresses:** a list of addresses included in each advertisement that points to where you can retrieve from the advertised content.

 ## Expected Behaviour

 ### New CAR index format in DagStore

 The index provider leverages the latest CARv2 indexing format [`MultihashIndexSorted`](https://ipld.io/specs/transport/car/carv2/#format-0x0401-multihashindexsorted), which stores the multihash code as well as the digest of all CIDs in a CAR file.
-The size of DagStore index files as a result are slightly larger.
+The size of DagStore index files, as a result, are slightly larger.

 ### Index Provider GossipSub Announcements

 The index provider announces changes to the chain of advertisements onto a gossipsub topic, named `/indexer/ingest/mainnet`, which is propagated through the Lotus daemon onto the indexer nodes.
-As a result a protected connection is made from the markets process to the daemon process, so that gossipsub announcements are propagated out onto the network.
+As a result, a protected connection is made from the markets process to the daemon process so that gossipsub announcements are propagated out onto the network.

 ### Index Provider GraphSync Server

-The index provider exposes a GraphSync server on the markets host, which serves requests from indexer nodes to sync the list of advertised multihashes provided by the SP.
+The index provider exposes a GraphSync server on the market's host, which serves requests from indexer nodes to sync the list of advertised multihashes provided by the SP.

 ### Index Provider storage usage

-The index provider shares a datastore with `markets` process, wrapped under the namespace `index-provider`.
+The index provider shares a datastore with the `markets` process, wrapped under the namespace `index-provider`.
 The datastore entries stored include:

 1. internal mappings used by the index provider engine, and
 2. cache of chained multihash chunks.